23.04.21

 Primary Schools

-Get Sport Ready – Developing Power in Children
+Get Sport Ready – Developing Strength, Speed, and Skills in Children

 We have discussed the importance of developing a range of general motor skills, along with specific sport skills, as a part of a long-term athlete development programme (LTAD).
 Additionally, other fitness components should be targeted throughout the children’s development.
 In Lloyd and Oliver’s Youth Physical Development model, the researchers suggested that seven physical qualities should be considered, including, mobility, agility, speed, power, hypertrophy, and metabolic conditioning (endurance).